 What about the "good" in the world?
-What about the fact that unsaved husbands and wives usually loves each other and their children?
-First of all, total depravity takes into account what we call Common Grace, that is, God's restraining power over the sinfulness of men.
+What about the fact that unsaved husbands and wives usually love each other and their children?
+First of all, we must not get carried away with our ascriptions of "good" to the unregenerate.
+"Good" is only defined as God defines it, which means all of the so-called "good" that the unregenerate do is hopelessly and irredeemably polluted by sin.
+Scripture says that all of our righteousness is filthy rags.
+The Hebrew term for filthy rag refers to a polluted menstrual cloth. - Not a very congratulatory evaluation of the so-called "good" that sinners do.
 Secondly, all who do not worship God are idolaters.
 The essence of idolatry is actually self-worship and the image merely becomes the tool or instrument for the attainment of the worshippers desired ends.
 Thus, we are on solid Biblical ground for saying that much of the "good" in the world is simply the result of self-interest.
 If I kill my customers, I can't get them to buy my products, thus murder cramps my style.
 Moreover, it seems warranted by Scripture, in light of language about sinners' deadness and blindness and alienation of mind, to assert that our depravity is so bad that we misread our world and see in it as a much better place than it is.

 This is, no doubt, an unpopular doctrine, because our world unquestioningly accepts the idea that all men are basically good, that there is good in everyone.
 True Christian much abominate such a belief.
 Scripture declares that all men are sinners, all men seek only evil continually, all men are at enmity with God and all men stand before God with nothing but the menstrual rags of the our "righteousness."